hsarkka/react-boot/README.md

 To do:

+* Frontend: API calls are currently made from the browser only.
+They should also be made from the server when doing the initial server-side render
+* Frontend: Use e.g. Sass for CSS pre-processing
-* Use a database instead of hard-coded data
+* Backend: Use a database instead of hard-coded data
-* Use e.g. Sass for CSS pre-processing
 * Etc.